-SCPHD is monitoring one long term care facility with an outbreak that is contained to the facility.
+SCPHD is monitoring increased case rate in a local school and one long term care facility with an outbreak that is contained to the facility.
+Case counts are trending upward and epidemiology methods are impacted as case counts surge across the district.

-- NEW CASES DAILY IS BETWEEN 2.5 to 5

-PER 10,000 POPULATION (FOURTEEN

-DAY ROLLING AVERAGE)
+1. NEW CASES DAILY > 5/10,000 POPULATION (FOURTEEN DAY ROLLING AVERAGE)

-- 2. COVID-19 TESTING POSITIVE RATE IS BETWEEN 11% to 20%

-- 3. HOSPITAL CAPACITY FOR CARE IS IMPACTED (MEDICAL SURGE CAPACITY STILL AVAILABLE) - BED CAPACITY REACHES 85% - SIGNIFICANT STAFFING AND RESOURCE SHORTAGES
+- 3. HOSPITAL CAPACITY FOR CARE IS SEVERLY IMPACTED (MEDICAL SURGE CAPACITY CANNOT BE MAINTAINED)

+- BED AND ICU CAPACITY REACHES 90%

+- MAJOR STAFFING AND RESOURCE SHORTAGES